To view the latest information regarding this project, please visit this webpage

 The City of Spokane is developing a project to rebuild Riverside Avenue in downtown Spokane between Division and Monroe streets.
 Much of this section of Riverside is included in the route of Spokane Transit Authority's Central City Line (CCL), a planned 6-mile bus rapid transit route.

-In February 2018, the City sought some initial feedback from citizens on possible features of the project that can enhance the street's appearance and economic vitality.
-That feedback was centered around how traffic should be configured along Riverside, specifically looking at parking, lane configurations, and CCL stop locations.
+In 2018, the City sought feedback from citizens on possible features of the project that could enhance the street's appearance and economic vitality.
+That feedback was centered around how traffic could be configured along Riverside, specifically looking at parking, lane configurations, and CCL stop locations.

 Survey data from citizens and property and business owners along Riverside led to the following recommendations for Riverside.

-Construction on the Riverside project will be done over three construction seasons and could begin as early as 2019.
+Construction on the Riverside project will be done over three construction phases, the first one beginning as early as 2021.